thirumurthis/Learnings/Apisix-Zitadel/apisix-zitadel.md

       adminAPIVersion: "v3"
 ```

-- Save the override values yaml in a file named `apisix-values.yaml` in the apisix chart.
+- Save the above content in a file `apisix-values.yaml` as override values yaml within the apisix chart directory.

-- From apisix helmchart issue below command
+- To install Apisix along with Dashboard and Ingress use below helm command from within the apisix helm chart directory.

 ```bash
 helm upgrade --install apisix -f apisix-values.yaml . \